mscerts/hub/README.md

 Welcome to the Knowledge Hub for Microsoft Certifications.<br>

 Discover a world of valuable resources and guides to help you navigate the realm of Microsoft certifications.
 Whether you're a seasoned professional or just starting your journey, this hub is here to support you every step of the way.
-Here, you'll find the Ultimate Certification Guide, exam wikis, and information on free exam opportunities.
+Here, you'll find the Ultimate Certification Guide, Exam Wiki containing all resources related to the specific exams (work in progress), and information on free exam voucher opportunities.

 ---
 ## What are Microsoft Cloud Certifications?